Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 9.1.12 the other party being an individual dies or, by reason of illness or incapacity whether mental or physical, is incapable of managing his own affairs or becomes a patient under any mental health legislation.

-9.3 Without limiting its other rights or remedies, Resolution shall have the right to suspend provision of the Services under the Contract or any other contract between the Client and Resolution if the Client becomes subject to any of the events listed in clause 9.1.2 to clause 9.1.12, or Resolution reasonably believes that the Client is about to become subject to any of them, or if the Client fails to pay any amount due under this Contract on the due date for payment.10.
-Consequences of termination
+9.3 Without limiting its other rights or remedies, Resolution shall have the right to suspend provision of the Services under the Contract or any other contract between the Client and Resolution if the Client becomes subject to any of the events listed in clause 9.1.2 to clause 9.1.12, or Resolution reasonably believes that the Client is about to become subject to any of them, or if the Client fails to pay any amount due under this Contract on the due date for payment.

 10.1.1 the Client shall immediately pay to Resolution all of Resolution’s outstanding unpaid invoices and interest, including any invoice issued in accordance with clause 5.3, and, in respect of Services supplied but for which no invoice has been submitted, Resolution shall submit an invoice, which shall be payable by the Client immediately on receipt;

-10.1.2 the Client shall return all of Resolution Materials and any Deliverables which have not been fully paid for.
+10.1.2 the Client shall promptly return all Resolution Materials and any Deliverables which have not been fully paid for.
 Until they have been returned, the Client shall be solely responsible for their safe keeping and will not use them for any purpose not connected with this Contract;

 10.1.3 the accrued rights, remedies, obligations and liabilities of the parties as at expiry or termination shall not be affected, including the right to claim damages in respect of any breach of the Contract which existed at or before the date of termination or expiry; and